Academic Catalog

 8. By this time, the chair should have discussed with the candidate the expectations of the position so as to determine if the candidate is willing to accept the position should it be offered.

-9. The chair will advise the Provost that the committee is ready to invite candidates to campus for interviews.
+9. The chair will advise the Dean of the Faculty and the Provost that the committee is ready to invite candidates to campus for interviews.

 10. The chair or the administrative assistant will make arrangements for the campus visit.
 These arrangements should be made far enough in advance so as to take advantage of the best airline fares, if needed.